 An open job is a huge burden for a company.
 While the job is open, other employees have to take up the slack and will be less efficient at completing their own tasks.
-Filling the position will also take time and money, so companies work hard to streamline the hiring process and fill all open positions as quickly as possible.
+Filling the position will also take time and money.

-There may be over a thousand applicants for a single job posting, and recruiters may be responsible for dozens of open positions at a time.
+There may be over a thousand applicants for a single job posting.
 Because the company needs to fill the position as soon as possible, recruiters have no choice but to speed-read your application.
-They usually start by reviewing your education, job titles and employment dates.
-You can improve your odds by tailoring your résumé to the position and including a Summary of Qualifications at the beginning of your résumé that clearly demonstrates how you meet all the qualifications.

-Recruiters also rely on recruitment pipelines.
-These are partnerships recruiters have with organizations, colleges and other businesses they can tap to fill positions quickly.
+Recruiters also rely on recruitment pipelines, partnerships they have with organizations, colleges and other businesses they can tap to fill positions quickly.
 You’re far more likely to get an interview if someone the recruiter knows and trusts refers you.
-This is why networking should be your primary focus when job hunting.
+Networking should be your primary focus when job hunting.

 If a candidate is hired for a job but doesn’t work out, even more money is lost.
 Beyond meeting the basic qualifications, recruiters also look for candidates that are the most likely to be successful at the company.

 Recruiters try to eliminate candidates who might be a risk.
-For example, candidates who are willing to lie can be very risky.
-If a recruiter checks a candidate’s references and finds out they lied about their work history, they’ll wonder what else the candidate might be willing to lie about.
+For example, candidates who are willing to lie.
+If a recruiter checks a candidate’s references and finds out they lied about their work history, they’ll wonder what else the candidate might lie about.

 A recruiter may consciously or unconsciously assume candidates with disabilities are risky.
 Disclosing a disability, especially one that is noticeable but not immediately obvious, can help recruiters accurately assess your risk.

 For example, Autism Spectrum Disorders manifest in a variety of ways, but a common feature is a difficulty picking up on social cues.
 A recruiter who doesn’t know a candidate is autistic may see them as immature, self-centered or asocial.
-By disclosing their autism and explaining how they’ve worked with others in the past, the candidate helps the recruiter make a more informed choice.
-It also helps the recruiter comply with the law.
+By disclosing their autism, the candidate helps the recruiter make a more informed choice and comply with the law.

 Recruiters have a lot of people inside and outside the company looking over their shoulder.
 This includes the recruiter’s supervisor, the company’s compliance officer, the Department of Labor, and other state and federal governmental bodies.
-The process of going through a law suit, even if the company ultimately wins, is expensive, and companies try to avoid them as much as possible.
+The process of going through a law suit, even if the company ultimately wins, is expensive.

 Recruiters are required to ensure the hiring process is accessible, but if you need an accommodation, it’s your responsibility to request it.
-This doesn’t guarantee you’ll get it though.
-The company is required to work with you to identify the most effective accommodation without having to completely change the way they do things.
+This doesn’t guarantee you’ll get it.
+The company is required to work with you to identify the most effective accommodation.

 Because they are under so much pressure to fill a position as quickly as possible, recruiters get really excited when they see a talented candidate.
 To avoid losing out on potential talent, recruiters want everyone they interview to feel comfortable.

 Remember that you’re interviewing the company as much as the company is interviewing you.
-Try to have a collaborative discussion with the recruiter.
-As intimidating as it might be, the fact that you’re in a face-to-face interview means the recruiter recognizes you as a potential asset to the company and wants to leave you with a good impression.
+As intimidating as it might be, the fact that you’re in a face-to-face interview means the recruiter recognizes you as a potential asset to the company.
 They’ll be open to answering as many questions as they can about the position and what it’s like working at the company.

 As a job seeker, you can maximize your chances by focusing on what you can do to make the recruiter’s job easier.